bennybitcoin/RoboND-Perception-Project/ben_bamberger_writeup.md

 ```

 --- Euclidian Clustering ---
 After completing the filtering and RANSAC the next step is to preform Euclidean Clustering.
 First I converted XYZRGB to strictly XYZ point cloud data.
 Then I constructed a k-d tree from the cloud_objects point cloud.
-Once that was completed I could complete the cluster extraction

 ```